roryt12/qmtech_wukong_debian_on_litex_naxriscv/README.md

 A) Manually.
 Use Charles' DTS from https://spinalhdl.github.io/NaxRiscv-Rtd/main/NaxRiscv/hardware/index.html
 Confirm your board's settings by looking inside the three produced files : csv, json and log.
-Especially the memory,the devices and the interrupts.
+Especially  memory, devices and interrupts.
 Change accordingly.

 or